Warhammer 40,000: Rogue Trader review: engrossing, obscure and absolutely exhausting

 The difficulty memorising the specifics is exacerbated by the fact that many of the game’s battles are filler, particularly on Normal difficulty – there are lots of granular difficulty options to fiddle with, but to understand how they affect the game, you’ll need to play a couple dozen hours on a default setting.
 Boss fights against demons and the like with very specialised quirks and super-moves are a delight to figure out.
 Scraps with Cutthroat Rebel and his many, many associates are just there to slow you down.
 This is a charge I would sadly level against much of Rogue Trader, including the space battles featuring your private voidship, which are simplified turn-based skirmishes with the additional problem of inertia and turning circles.

 Had I tried to write up Rogue Trader for embargo, I suspect I would have disliked it a lot more.
 Much as I try to distance myself from pressures cultivated by review conditions, having a game this gigantic lobbed at your calendar inevitably leads to burnout and impatience.
 Rogue Trader is a lot more entertaining when you can dip in as you please, providing you keep copious notes, but even then, there will be moments when you feel overwhelmed.
 The game’s appetite for the pomp and pageantry of Warhammer 40,000 is at once its best and worst quality.
-Sometimes, it’s a gorgeously Gothic gateaux noir that teems with strange and different flavours, such that you can spend hours guessing at the ingredients.
+Sometimes, it’s a gorgeously Gothic gateau noir that teems with strange and different flavours, such that you can spend hours guessing at the ingredients.
 But sometimes the flavours obliterate each other, and you just feel like you’re trying to swallow a cathedral.